carsonoid/workshop-guts-of-git/content/docs/workshop/branching/_index.md

 This section builds on the previous [Git Fundamentals]({{< ref "../fundamentals" >}}) section.

-If you have not done that section you should still be able to do all the excercies here since each one starts with a script to get you to a known starting state.
+If you have not done that section you should still be able to do all the exercises here since each one starts with a script to get you to a known starting state.

 {{<                                                               page-break >}}